When we refer to “smoking” throughout this article, this include people who inhale smoke from tobacco products like:

-There’s no way to tell the exactly number of people who smoke cigarettes, primarily because so many people do.
+There’s no way to tell the exact number of people who smoke cigarettes, primarily because so many people do.
 However, the best estimates say that around 38 million people currently smoke.

 This means they have smoked at least 100 cigarettes and smoke at least one every day or so, according to the Centers for Disease Control.
-About 17 percent of all men smoke and about 13 percent of all women regularly smoke.
+(CDC) About 17 percent of men smoke and about 13 percent of women regularly smoke.